msa-em/nanocartography/nanocartography.md

 or Kikuchi lines.
-While the principle knowledge of what these optical markers represent goes to a fundamental understanding of electron beam interactions with samples, at the very core of electron microscopy as an observational tool, the understanding of these as [fiduciary markers]{.underline} for roadmaps provides the basis for nanocartography.
+While the principle knowledge of what these optical markers represent goes to a fundamental understanding of electron beam interactions with samples, at the very core of electron microscopy as an observational tool, the understanding of these as {u}`fiduciary markers` for roadmaps provides the basis for nanocartography.
 That is to say, regardless of whether one understands the physics of why a zone axis (ZA) appears, the observation and acknowledgement of a zone axis as a combination of a series of